flatironinstitute/mountainlab-js/README.md

 Mountainlab and associated plugins and helper code are available for Linux and MacOS.
 At some point, this may run on Windows.

 If you are an end user of the software, it is recommended to follow the instructions below to install Mountainlab using [Conda](https://conda.io), an open-source, cross-platform, multi-language package manager.
-If you already use conda (e.g. if you use the Anaconda python distribution), you can skip the first section.
+If you already use conda (e.g. if you use the Anaconda python distribution), you can skip to step 2.

-If you are a developer, or want to hack on the latest versions of the code, please see [Developer install instructions](./docs/docs_editable/developer_install_instructions.md)
+If you are a developer, or just want to hack on the latest versions of the code, please see [Developer install instructions](./docs/docs_editable/developer_install_instructions.md)

-Note: If you have a prior (non-js) version of MountainLab installed, then you may want to uninstall it for sanity's sake (either via apt-get remove or by removing mountainlab/bin from your path), although it is possible for them to co-exist since the command-line utilities have different names.
-Note that the processor plugin libraries work equally well and simultaneously with both (we have *not* changed the .mp spec system, see below).
+Note: If you have a prior (non-js) version of MountainLab installed, then you may want to uninstall it for sanity's sake (either via `apt-get remove` or by removing the mountainlab binaries from your path), although it is possible for them to co-exist since the command-line utilities have different names.
+Note that the processor plugin libraries work equally well and simultaneously with both (we have *not* changed the .mp spec system).
+The default package search path has changed, though, so you will need to copy or link your processor packages to the new location (see below).

 ### Step 0: Background
 Conda manages software dependencies across multiple programming languages (like 'apt' on Ubuntu, or 'homebrew' on Mac), and installs software into isolated 'environments' (like 'virtualenv' for Python).
-Packages are available for Linux and MacOS; apart from the first download step, the instructions are identical for these two OS's.
+MountainLab packages are available for Linux and MacOS; apart from the first download step, the instructions are identical for these two operating systems.

-The steps below assume you are using `bash` as your shell (default on Linux and MacOS), and that you want to install conda and all of its files to `~/conda`
+The steps below assume you are using `bash` as your shell (the default on Linux and MacOS), and that you want to install conda and all of its files to `~/conda`

 ### Step 1: Install Conda